 ArtsEmerson certainly brings the world to its stages.
 Most impressive, ArtsEmerson realizes its global vision while remaining audience-focused and community-centric.

 Chopin Without Piano

-“In four short years, [they] have established ArtsEmerson as one of the most important cultural institutions in New England.”
+Rob Orchard and David Dower have, in four years, made ArtsEmerson one of the most important cultural institutions in New England.